celiakwan/hyperledger-fabric-softhsm/README.md

 ```

 ###### Fabric CA Client
-Replace the `bccsp` section in `fabric-ca-client-config.yaml` with the following for peer and orderer's CA clients.
+Replace the `bccsp` section in `fabric-ca-client-config.yaml` with the following for peer org CA clients and orderer org CA clients.
 ```
 bccsp:
     default: PKCS11